lukasbednarik/voronoi/README.md

 The goal of this project is to provide elegant implementation of Steven Fortune's algorithm in modern C++11.
 The implementation is short, runs in `n log n` and uses a wide variety of C++11 and STL features.
 In time of this writting (2015) there are only a few implementations of this algorithm across the internet and all of them are written in "ugly" C-style C++.
 Moreover most of those implementations origin from the original Fortune's implementation in C.

-Steven Fortune's algorithm is elegant, but the implementation is very tricky as it requires to cover all corner cases.
+Steven Fortune's algorithm is elegant, but the implementation is very tricky as it requires to cover all corner cases which are hard to spot.

+## Project files
+- Visual Studio 2015 solution is in the "test" directory.
+- Qt project is in src directory.
+- CMake file shall be done later.

 ## Performance test